rushkock/sim_study_thesis/src/features/README.md

 ```

 ### Disclaimer
 This code is not directly executable as the author has paths hard coded and some paths are missing.
-Comments conatin the authors thoughts and finding and will be rewriten in the next version.
+Comments contain the authors thoughts and findings.
 Moreover, this code has not been tested on any other laptop or computer.

 ## Additional information
 Some scripts and some functions are deprecated but kept as reference for the author.
 Main.py only calls the files that are in use.